rzhang0716/Data-Science/00_Machine_Learning/05_Imbalanced_Data/readme.md

 MetaCost is a data preprocessing technique that relabels examples in the training dataset in order to minimize cost.
 In MetaCost, first, a bagged ensemble of classifiers is fit on the training dataset in order to identify those examples that need to be relabeled, a transformed version of the dataset with relabeled examples is created, then the ensemble is discarded and the transformed dataset is used to train a classifier model.

+## VII.
+Propensity Score Matching
+Porpensity score matching (PSM) is a statistical matching technique (used on prospective data) that attempts to estimate the effect of a treatment, policy, or other intervention by accounting for the covariates that predict receiving the treatment.
+It is the probability of treatment assignment conditional on observed baseline covariates.